Straight Talk: Soundtrack

 Parton composed ten original songs for the film soundtrack, including a re-recording of her 1976 song "Light of a Clear Blue Morning".

+Release

 Home media

 The film was released on VHS and laserdisc shortly after its theatrical release by Hollywood Pictures Home Video.
 A DVD release came from Hollywood Pictures Home Video in 2003.
 In 2011, Mill Creek Entertainment acquired the home video rights to the film, along with many others from Hollywood and Touchstone Pictures and released the film on DVD and Blu-ray.
 Mill Creek's DVD of the film is available by itself, as part of a double-feature set with Big Business, and a triple feature set with Big Business and V.I.
 Warshawski.
+On April 17, 2018, the film was re-released on Blu-ray through Kino Lorber.

 Reception

-The film received mixed reviews, with much of the praise going to Parton and Woods's performances, while at the same time criticizing the story itself.

 Box office

 Straight Talk opened at the American box office at No. 4, grossing $4,575,746.
 The movie went on to earn a total gross of $21,202,099.
 The film was released in the United Kingdom on June 12, 1992, and opened at No. 1.